-Layer 2: Dog kibble, cookies or Liver Biscotti, Cheerios, sugar-free / salt-free peanut butter, dried banana chips.
+Layer 2: Dog kibble, cookies or Liver Biscotti, Cheerios, sugar/salt-free peanut butter, dried banana chips.

 Pack everything as tightly as possible.
 The last item in should be a dried apricot or piece of ravioli, presenting a smooth finish under the main hole.
 Bon appétit!

 For cashews, substitute crumbled rice cake.
 For freeze-dried liver, substitute Caesar croutons.
 For peanut butter substitute fat-free cream cheese.